 The rifle stands out to be an all-weather firearm due to its synthetic material made stock.
 It got a nice non-slip texture with a comfortable pistol grip and forearm to enhance your shooting experience.

-You will get a 4x32 scope, which manages to shoot short distance targets.
-If you are looking for a firearm for hunting small games, then its 5.47 pounds of weight will not make your hunting sessions much uncomfortable carrying the gun with a slang.
+You will get a 4x32 scope, which manages to shoot short-distance targets.
+If you are looking for a firearm for hunting small games, then its 5.47 pounds of weight will not make your hunting sessions much uncomfortable carrying the gun with slang.

 What I like most: